aegis-iisc/aegis-iisc.github.io/_pages/projectscs5733.md

   * Add conditionals: Currently Probe has no specific optimizations for learning conditionals, hence it performs poorly on conditional-rich Euphony benchmarks.
 The idea would be to add EU-Solver style condition abduction to Probe.
 * **Bottom-up enumeration in egg:** Bottom-up enumeration with observation equivalence reduction stores all the programs it has enumerated in program bank.
 It also discards observationally-equivalent terms, so there is no way to generate more than one program that satisfies all the examples.
 The idea of this project is to re-implement bottom-up enumeration, but store all enumerated terms in an e-graph, using the efficient [egg library](https://egraphs-good.github.io/).
 The main challenge is implement an operation that *incrementally* updates the e-graph once a new IO example is added (by splitting the equivalence classes and re-routing all the edges), so that enumeration does not have to start from scratch every time.

 * **Extending Tree Automata based-synthesis with constraints** The FTA based synthesis, discussed in the class suffer from expressive limitations.
-These FTAs cannot model condtraints over trees, e.g. it is not feasible to only express terms of the form f (a, a), f ( f ( b, b), f (b, b)), etc. There is some [recent work](https://dl.acm.org/doi/abs/10.1145/3547622) in extending FTAs with such constraints.
+These FTAs cannot model condtraints over trees, e.g. it is not feasible to only express terms of the form f (a, a), f ( f ( b, b), f (b, b)), etc. There is some recent work [ECTA](https://dl.acm.org/doi/abs/10.1145/3547622) in extending FTAs with such constraints.
 The goal of this project will be either to implement this work to develop a SAT Solver using these new FTAs.
 The idea is discussed in the paper.

 * **Synthesis with ASP** There is some [recent work](https://mgree.github.io/papers/2023popl_asp.pdf) on using Answer-Set Programming (ASP) to synthesize Datalog programs.
 The goal of this project would be to apply ASP to a different relational domain, e.g. synthesizing context-free grammars (or tree grammars).
 * **Extending LEAP:** [LEAP](https://arxiv.org/abs/2306.09541) is a tool that combines an LLM with Live Programming to help programmers validate AI's code suggestions.
 You can consider extending LEAP in several ways: